study-czx/HNetPa-DTI/README.md

 （1）Run `cal_fingerprint.R` to calculate the PubChem fingerprint.(feature/)<br>
 （2）Run `trans_to_fasta.R` to convert protein_seq_13816.csv to protein_13816.fasta, and then use the iLearnPlus to calculate the KSCTriad.(feature/)

-Analysis of prediction scores of the DTIs from other databases
+Case Study
 ------
 Under the case studies folder<br>
 （1）Run `case studies.R` to view prediction scores of training sets and predict other scores.（Predict_scores.csv）<br>
-（2）Run `analysis_scores.R` to view the prediction scores of the DTIs of KEGG database and ChEMBL database.
+（2）Run `analysis_scores.R` to view the prediction scores of the DTIs of the latest versions of the DrugBank, KEGG and ChEMBL databases.(2024.1.6)<br>
+（3）Run `Get_top_candidate.R` to get the top 10 predicted proteins for each drug as candidate targets.(drug_top10.csv)<br>
+（4）Run `analysis_top_candidate.R` to validate candidate DTIs across three databases.

 Model Interpretation
 ------